 Summer may bring time off from school, but not from the many learning opportunities achieve participants pursue.
 We strive to provide our students enlightening and enriching adventures all year long. achieve staff meet with students towards the end of the school year to help plan their summer activities.

-Students are encouraged to learn about the world of work through summer internships based on individual career interests.
+Students are encouraged to learn about the world of work through summer internships.
 Students gain professional learning experiences that expand their horizons, introduce them to new people, and allow them to earn extra money.
 The program requires all students to work each summer.
-Each student receives a cash stipend of $250 with the remaining compensation being placed in an individual custodial savings account that they may use for colleges expenses.
+Each student receives a cash stipend of $250 with the remaining compensation being placed in an individual custodial savings account that they may use for college expenses.

-Students also participate in other educational and leadership programs such as Girls Inc. Eureka!, SMASH, and various summer college enrichment programs.
+Students also participate in other educational and leadership programs such as Girls Inc. Eureka!, CHORI, and various summer college enrichment programs.

-The following organizations and businesses provided 2012 summer internships:
+The following organizations and businesses are 2017 summer internship providers:

 California Academy of Sciences

 Children’s Hospital Oakland Research Institute

 UC Berkeley Botanical Garden